Spiritual Gift of Prophet

 Martin Luther on the Spiritual Gift of Prophet

-However, Luther was also wary of those who claimed to receive direct revelation from God that contradicted or added to the teachings of Scripture.
-He believed that such claims were often the result of spiritual pride or deception, and that they could lead people away from the truth of the gospel.
+However, he was particularly wary of those who claimed to receive direct revelation from God that contradicted or added to the teachings of Scripture.
+Luther believed that such claims were often the result of spiritual pride or deception, leading individuals and communities away from the truth of the gospel.
+He warned that unchecked claims of prophecy could sow discord and confusion within the church, ultimately hindering the mission of the Body of Christ.
+His perspective thus encompassed both an appreciation for the potential of prophetic gifts within the church and a strict adherence to the authority of Scripture as the guiding framework for discerning true prophecy.

 John Wesley on the Spiritual Gift of Prophet